-- Professional and group harm reduction/NARCAN training will continue virtually.
+- Professional and group harm reduction/NARCAN training can take place in person or virtually.
 Supplies can be ordered and delivered to you directly.
-Reach out to Laura Fry to access any of the services mentioned above at 224-297-4393 or [email protected]
+Reach out to Laura Fry for more information at 844-584-5254 x803 or [email protected]

 Live4Lali is committed to expanding overdose prevention and other harm reduction efforts to communities across Illinois and surrounding states.
 Our Overdose Educations & Naloxone Distribution (OEND) train-the-trainer program is certified by the Substance Use Prevention and Recovery (SUPR) Department of IDHS for laypeople and organizations to receive comprehensive education on intramuscular (needle/vial and auto-injectable) and intranasal versions of naloxone, the opioid overdose medication.
 Once completed, trainees and deliver the course within their local community and distribute naloxone

 Training is cost-effective and simple to set up and execute.
 Our two-hour training provides your personnel with a robust educational experience for a more effective approach to recognizing and responding to an opioid overdose.

 Obtain a baseline understanding of substance use and overdose.

 - Understand what opioids are, how they work and their impact on your community.

 - Review basic myths/facts.

 Learn why overdose prevention is a public health necessity and what is known about overdose education and naloxone distribution programs.

 Learn to recognize the signs and symptoms of an opioid overdose.